 - What is the difference between an LSA, FSP or Exchange program and a Transfer term?

-- Transfer term are non-Dartmouth sponsored programs independently seek by students which required an academic rationale for such study that meets certain standards established by the Committee on Instruction.
+- Transfer terms are non-Dartmouth sponsored programs independently seek by students which required an academic rationale for such study that meets certain standards established by the Committee on Instruction.
 In addition, students must submit the Transfer Term Application (Form 1) , Transfer Credit Approval (Form 2) and supporting documents as described on the forms including course descriptions, program information/dates, course contact hours, and a copy of your unofficial transcript.
 A transfer term fee is assessed for the term, regardless of the number of courses transferred.

 - What are the steps to have a transfer term approved?